Before going outside on a cold winter’s day, we like to wrap ourselves in plenty of layers to stay warm – our homes are no different.

 The first step is to assess how insulated your home is to find out what needs insulating.
 Conventional wisdom states:

-15% of heat escapes through the floors, and
+- 15% of heat escapes through the floors, in part as a result of homes not having underfloor insulation, and

 If you’re looking for a quick fix to rising energy bills, reducing carbon emissions, or to simply make your home that little bit cosier, insulation is the answer.